AdobeDocs/analytics.en/help/components/metrics/time-spent-per-visitor.md

 description:
 ---

-# Time spent per visitor (seconds)
+## Time spent per visitor (seconds)

-Placeholder
+The 'Time spent per visitor (seconds)' metric shows the average amount of time that visitors interact with a given dimension value during a visitor's entire lifetime.

+This metric is not available in Data Warehouse due to its different processing architecture.

 ## How this metric is calculated

-Placeholder
+This metric uses the formula [`Total seconds spent`](total-seconds-spent.md) `divided by` [`Unique visitors`](unique-visitors.md).

 ## Percentages above 100%